ppreshant/qPCR-analysis/notes_qPCR.md

 ## RDML-linregPCR

 Verdict: **Linregpcr is abandoned for RAM project** due to baseline errors caused by early amplifications in 16s (high abundance) and no plateau for U64 probe assays
 - Could try to use for SYBR dye assays though?
-(19/5/22)
+(19/5/22) - Used for 5 different Uxx variants - check calibrant data at `qPCR analysis/Standards/linregpcr_calibrants.csv`.

+What about reocmbinase memory?
+Try on q48a,b - Triplex V2-3 data

 ### Methodology questions